 Pemex's production platform is strongly based on the contribution that will come from giant fields such as Ayatsil and Tekel, whose deposits are rich in extra-heavy crudes, as well as those of Tsimin and Xux, which contain ultra-light oils, in addition to the advances that continue to be obtained in the secondary recovery of mature fields.

-In relation to the shallow waters, in Round Zero, Pemex was assigned exploration areas and production fields that guarantee the viability in the short and medium term to achieve the incorporation of reserves and the stabilization of the extraction at competitive costs.
+About the shallow waters, in Round Zero, Pemex was assigned exploration areas and production fields that guarantee the viability in the short and medium-term to achieve the incorporation of reserves and the stabilization of the extraction at competitive costs.
 These fields represent an adequate balance in which we have great experience and in which more detailed studies have been carried out.